zordius/subtask.js/README.md

     });
 ```

 Stop!
-R[0] to R[n] is bad!
+R[0] to R[n] are bad!
 And, why we get the story two times? (one for the page title, another one for the story module) .
 Maybe we should reuse the fetched data and store it.

 **Namespace**

-We can store data in context CX, and define good namespace rule.
+We can store data in the context `CX`, and define good namespace rule.
 And we make a framework to handle modules and page.
-Now the code seens better.
+Now the code seens better:

 ```javascript
 framework.defindPage('somePage', function (CX) {